 This programme has been made with everyone who wants to have a real influence on urban space in mind.
-If you are creative, and want to turn your artistic visions into reality, Architecture and Urban Studies at Vistula University will help you gain the necessary knowledge and skills to have a career in this field.
+If you are creative, and want to turn your artistic visions into reality, Architecture at Vistula University will help you gain the necessary knowledge and skills to have a career in this field.

 By choosing this programme, you will learn the history of city-building, as well as the principles of shaping urban spatial, functional, transportation, and ecological structures, as well as space management’s best practices.
 All this will best prepare you as an Architecture (Engineer’s programme) graduate, to start your professional career.

-The curriculum of the Architecture and Urban Studies programme has been designed, in collaboration with the Business Centre Club, the National Co-operative Council and Employers of Poland.
+The curriculum of the Architecture programme has been designed, in collaboration with the Business Centre Club, the National Co-operative Council and Employers of Poland.
 The majority of the lecturers you will encounter over the course of the four-year programme, are architects and specialists, with long records of meaningful work.
 This ensures that, every day you will be able to learn from professionals, who will not only share with you knowledge about the latest technical solutions, but who also use these solutions in some of the most advanced architectural and urban projects.

 A specialised faculty and a practical curriculum – this is why the next time you hear someone say Architecture – studies – Warsaw, the first thing that will come to your mind will be: Vistula University!

 Vistula University is driven by its mission to share practical knowledge, and offers its students the opportunity to gain professional experience, when still in university.
-The Architecture and Urban Studies programme is no exception to this rule.
+The Architecture programme is no exception to this rule.
 University is the time when you take your first steps on the path to your dream career, and this is why the curriculum includes an internship.
 After the 1st and 2nd year, we guarantee three weeks of fieldwork and five weeks of diploma apprenticeship.

 List of obligatory classes